swleece/zettelkasten/General/Python Features Practical.md

 ### Python Attribute lookup process
 When you access an attribute using the dot notation (like `a.x`), Python follows a specific lookup order: a.
 It first checks the instance dictionary. b.
 If not found, it then looks in the class dictionary. c.
 If still not found, it checks any base classes (following the method resolution order).

+### Information Hiding

+Python is not great about information hiding
+- data attributes can be accessed outside the class definition
+- data attributes can be created or updated from outside the class definition It is not good style to do any of the above.